PierreDemailly/commity/README.md

 ## Installation

-I highly recommand to use it globally.
+You can use it globally for personnal use

     npm i -g @pierred/commity

+But I would recommand to use it locally in team so u are sure everyone use the same version

+    npm i -D @pierred/commity

 ## Get started